samuelbgolden/chakana/README.md

   - [ ] player_input system should create a message of intent based on inputs
     - [ ] buffered input system, intents carry a time-to-live and apply once the character is in an appropriate state
 - [ ] global sprite sheet based animation system
-  - [ ] add data file with details about each sprite sheet to be read
+  - [x] add data file with details about each sprite sheet to be read
   - [x] create object for managing sprite ranges in texture atlases
-  - [ ] move sprite atlas data to a RON file that loads on startup
+  - [x] move sprite atlas data to a RON file that loads on startup
+    - [ ] make fps value in RON file accurate
 - object collision system
   - [ ] replace physics engine with controlled pseudo-physics system
 - environment